EXP-code/EXP-docs/intro/install.rst

 Although no specific versions were specified in the command, we recommend being specific by version.
-E.g. ``module load gcc/11.3.0`` to get a specific release instead of simply ``module load gcc`` that may be an older system defult.
+E.g. ``module load gcc/11.3.0`` to get a specific release instead of simply ``module load gcc`` that may be an older system default.
 I recommend examining the available modules using ``module avail`` and pick recent versions of the packages.
 Many HPC centers have older ones for backward compatibility.